Update (10/20/20): This article has been updated with additional examples.

 - On April 15, Bolling again emphasized the need to refer to COVID-19 as the “Wuhan flu,” claiming that using the term would help hold the Chinese government accountable for its actions.
 Bolling said, “A word to the PC crowd.
 It’s the Wuhan flu.
 Too bad.
 It needs to be called the Wuhan flu.
 It’s where it came from.
 It’s not racist; it’s geographical.”

-Bolling’s show has promoted unproven treatments for coronavirus.
+Bolling’s show has promoted unproven treatments and misinformed about preventive measures for coronavirus.